 So we already talked about one of the java alternatives, and now it’s time for the other one called “Scala.”
 Scala programming language is a modern compiler-based programming language launched in 2004 by Martin Odersky and proves to be an updated version of Java.
 This statically typed programming language flawlessly supports both the features of object-oriented and functional languages.

 This language adds various features not present in Java, such as optional parameters, named parameters, operator overloading, and raw strings.

 Still, if you are looking for a detailed comparison between Kotlin and Scala, let’s throw some more light on this comparison.

-Detailed Comparison Of Java Alternatives—Kotlin vs Scala
+Comparison of Java Alternatives—Kotlin vs Scala

 Types Of Comparison

 - Pattern matching

 - Operator overloading

 We will discuss these modes or types of comparison in Scala and Kotlin, so let’s dive into them.

 Both languages are very well known for their functional programming paradigm.
 But, in the case of Scala vs. Kotlin comparison, the former wins, Let’s see why.